ll7/scenario_runner/Docs/Record_your_test_case_and_evaluate_it.md

 ### Blocked Actors Output
 In Contrast to Record and Replay you only have to execute Carla as a preparation to execute the following commands.

-This will show all the actors that are blocked or stopped in the recorder.
-We can define the time that an actor has not been moving and travelled distance by the actor thresholds to determine if a vehicle is considered as blocked or not.
+Then you can enter the following command in the above mentioned directory (~/CARLA_0.9.9/PythonAPI/examples) while starting a scenario:

 ```
 show_recorder_actors_blocked.py <param> "<name>"
 ```
+This will show all the actors that are blocked or stopped in the recorder.
+We can define the time that an actor has not been moving and travelled distance by the actor thresholds to determine if a vehicle is considered as blocked or not.

 You can replace the placeholder <"param"> with one of the following parameters:
 ```